AuracleTech/AuracleBot/README.md

 ## Gamemode & Genres

 List of beatmap gamemodes and genres per gamemode
- - **osu** :  alternate, tech, classic, jump, stream, flick, cursordance, experimental, puzzle, balanced, marathon, tag, art, pp, relax, spaced-stream, deathstream, hyper-deathstream, ninja, complex, burst
+ - **osu** :  alternate, tech, classic, jump, stream, flick, cursordance, experimental, puzzle, balanced, marathon, tag, art, relax, spaced-stream, deathstream, hyper-deathstream, ninja, complex, burst
  - **ctb** : jump, stream, marathon
  - **taiko** : futsu, muzukashii, oni, marathon
  - **mania** : classic, stream, jacks, ln, sv, tech, marathon

+## Genres definitions

+Alternate : Mode that forces you to play with multiple keys Tech : Unexpected Rhythms
+Classic : Popular and/or old maps
+Jump : Forces you to jump (Large distance between circles) Burst : Contains a serie of 3 or more notes in rapid successions Stream : Contains a burst of more than 5 notes multiple times Spaced-Stream : Contains a burst with spaced notes of more than 5 notes multiple times Deathstream : A stream that last longer than 15 notes Hyper-Deathstream : A deathstream at 250BPM or more Ninja : Maps that requires great precision (Often small circle size) Complex : Maps with all modes mixed in making it complex Flick : Forces you to jump very quickly
+Cursordance : Maps you can do while cursor dancing Experimental : Unusual maps
+Puzzle : Complex patterns
+Balanced : Maps that doesn't have a difficulty spike Marathon : Very long maps
+Art : Maps meant for art (Memes, nice visuals, beautiful patterns) Relax : Maps nice to play with Relax
+Tag : Maps meant to play in TAG mode in multiplayer

 ## Map Status